Image courtesy of Prof. Roger H. Hewins; taken in the Jardin des Planets, Paris, France

+Since I was very young I was fascinated by rocks.
 Rocks are books.
 The pages of these books are minerals.
-It is the job of a geologist to read the books know as rocks and tell their story.
-For my research, I focus on reading the story that chondritic meteorites tell.
-These are the oldest rocks in our collections, providing science with the age of the Solar System, 4.567 billion years old.
+It is the job of a geologist to read the stories that rocks tell.
+I feel in love when I was a young student at Rutgers University with deep time as recorded by rocks.
+For my research, I, in part, focus on reading the story that chondritic meteorites have recorded.
+These are the oldest rocks in our collections and give us the age of the Solar System, 4.567 billion years.
 Chondrites are likened to cosmic sedimentary rocks and contain components formed in different regions and times during the life of the protoplanetary disk.
-Chondrites even contain material not formed within the Solar System, but from other stars that have long since died.

 In addition to my work, I am passionate about cooking (blending American, French, Japanese and Korean cuisines) and dining with friends and family, sharing good wine and great conversation.
-I love traveling and exploring new cultural systems.
-I love classical music and am a patron member of WQXR, which is on within my home 24 hrs a day 7 days a week.
-I am an enormous fan of the Metropolitan Opera and when I lived in NYC I had season tickets.
-I workout almost every day and study pilates in southern New Jersey.
-I love my ‘second home’ Hawai’i, and go surfing almost every day while there.
+I love traveling and exploring cultural systems and new places.
+Classical music is very important in my life.
+I am a (founding) patron member of WQXR, which is on within my home and office 24 hrs a day 7 days a week.
+I am an enormous fan of the Metropolitan Opera and frequent the opera house.
+I workout almost every day and am passionate about surfing (but only in Hawai’i thus far).
+I love my ‘second home’ Hawai’i.
 It is important to keep an active life of body and mind.
-Recently, I have been learning the art of Ikebana, which has been really rewarding.
-I love French, Japanese and Korean cultures and am currently learning the Japanese language.
+I study the Japanese art of Ikebana, which has been really rewarding.
+I have a great fondness for French, Japanese and Korean cultures and am currently learning the Japanese language.

 I am a Buddhist who practices in the Tibetan tradition.
 I have mainly studied with Ani Trime Lhamo in Princeton New Jersey, although the world lost her at 89 years of age in 2016.
+I took my vows with the Kenchen Sherab Palden Rinpoche and his brother Kenpo Trsewang Dongyal Rinpoche many years ago.
 I have also studied with Mindrolling Khandro Rinpoche and Tulku Dakpa Rinopche and received many empowerments and teachings from numerous other lamas including His Holiness the Dali Lama.
-There can be nothing more important to opening one to kindness then to map one’s own mind through the various tools of meditation.
+I am now a member of the Chenrezig Tibetan Buddhist Center in Philadelphia and study with Lama Losang Samten, who recently gave us one of the most beautiful gifts I have ever received.
+There can be nothing more important for opening up to kindness then to map one’s own mind through the various tools taught by the Dharma.